gov-cy/staging-govcy-design-system-docs/src/patterns/cookies_pages.md

 - by letting the user change and save their settings on the cookies page

 #### Cookie banner
 Use the [cookie banner component](../../components/cookie_banner) to get the user’s consent.
-The component should include the below:
+The component should include the following:

 - Text informing the user that the site or service uses cookies
 - Accept cookies option